Baron Stafford: History of the title

-Lord Stafford later became implicated in the Titus Oates plot, where fabricated evidence was used to prove an alleged Catholic plot against Charles II.
+Visscount Stafford later became implicated in the Titus Oates plot, where fabricated evidence was used to prove an alleged Catholic plot against Charles II.
 He was attainted in 1678, with his titles forfeited.
 In 1680, he was impeached by the House of Commons and executed.
 After the accession of the Catholic James II, Mary, Baroness Stafford, was created Countess of Stafford for life in 1688.
 On the same day, her eldest son by Lord Stafford, Henry Stafford-Howard, was created Earl of Stafford, with remainder to his brothers John and Francis.
 However, he was not allowed to succeed in the barony or viscountcy of Stafford as these titles were still under attainder.

 Henry was succeeded according to the special remainder by his nephew, the second Earl (the eldest son of John).
 He was succeeded by his son, the third Earl.
 When he died childless, the title passed to his uncle, the fourth Earl.
 He was also childless and on his death in 1762 the earldom became extinct (the viscountcy of Stafford also formally became extinct, although the title was then under attainder).
 The claim to the barony of Stafford passed to the late Earl's niece, Anastasia, the de jure sixth Baroness Stafford.
 She was the daughter of the second Earl of Stafford.
 However, Anastasia was childless and on her death in 1807 the claim passed to her first cousin once removed, Sir William Jerningham, 6th Baronet, of Cossey (see Jerningham Baronets for earlier history of this title).
 He was the son of Sir George Jerningham, 5th Baronet, and his wife Mary, Lady Jerningham, only daughter of Mary Plowden, sister of the fourth Earl of Stafford.